All You Need to Know about Housing Subsidies

 However, if you have a finance-linked individual subsidy, you will have to pay back your loan to the financial institution that gave it to you.

 Who do I contact to check the status of my subsidy application?

-You can call or e-mail the Subsidy Administration Section for more help or details regarding the status of your subsidy application.
+You can call or e-mail the Helpdesk for more help or details regarding the status of your subsidy application.

 Where can I find more information?

 You can visit the Department of Human Settlements at 27 Wale Street, Cape Town or call the helpdesk on 021 483 6488 /3112 /0611 /8984 /0623 (Mondays to Fridays from 07:30 - 15:00).